 Today, the choir’s 18 boy choristers aged 7–14, together with the lay clerks (the gentlemen of the choir who sing the alto, tenor and bass parts), continue this tradition into the 21st century, providing music at the cathedral’s daily services and many special occasions throughout the year.
 They also reach a wider audience by singing in concerts, broadcasts on television and radio, recordings and international tours.

-RecordingsThe choir's most recent recording, released in September 2012, is a disc of Christmas music on Regent, REGCD 388.
-There are also highly-acclaimed discs of music by William Byrd on Griffin, GCCD 4048, and music by Herbert Howells on Regent, REGCD 316.
+RecordingsThe choir's most recent recording, released in July 2015, is a disc of Easter music on Regent, REGCD 478.
+There are also highly-acclaimed discs of music by William Byrd on Griffin, GCCD 4048, and music by Herbert Howells on Regent, REGCD 316, and Christmas from Hereford, REGCD 388.

 The choir has also performed at the Barbican Hall in London, with the City of London Sinfonia conducted by Harry Christophers.